 - The Russians obtained access to US electoral boards but that did not affect the vote count (page iii)

 - The Russians will use that experience in the future against US allies (page iii)

 That’s it.
 Seriously.
 That’s all they got.
 The rest of the report is just a kind of vague discussion filled with “we assess”, “we believe” and other such “estimative language” (explained on page 13 of the report).
 The most amazing thing is that in the 25 pages of the report there is not ONE SINGLE ELEMENT OF PROOF.
 Absolutely nothing.
-What we have are what I can only call “political complaints” (points 1 through 3 above) and totally unsubstantiated allegation of illegal monitoring of various US servers/networks/computers.
+What we have are what I can only call “political complaints” (points 1 through 3 above) and a totally unsubstantiated allegation of illegal monitoring of various US servers/networks/computers.
 And that, my friends, is absolutely stunning.
 Why?
-Because in the first instance the US intel agencies are complaining that the Russians are using their God given right to express their opinions and preferences and while in the second instance the US complains that Russia is doing exactly that which the biggest US intel agency – the NSA – has been officially (and secretively) created to do: monitor others.
+Because in the first instance, the US intel agencies are complaining that the Russians are using their God given right to express their opinions and preferences and while in the second instance the US complains that Russia is doing exactly that which the biggest US intel agency – the NSA – has been officially (and secretively) created to do: monitor others.